Learning Design and Technologies, M.Ed. (Joint degree with USC Aiken)

-The Master’s Degree in Educational Technology is designed to provide advanced professional studies in graduate level coursework to develop capabilities essential to the effective design, evaluation, and delivery of technology-based instruction and training (e.g., software development, multimedia development, assistive technology modifications, web-based development, and distance learning).
+The Master’s Degree in Learning Design and Technologies is designed to provide advanced professional studies in graduate level coursework to develop capabilities essential to the effective design, evaluation, and delivery of technology-based instruction and training (e.g., software development, multimedia development, assistive technology modifications, web-based development, and distance learning).
 The program that consists of 36 hours is intended:

 - to prepare educators to assume leadership roles in the integration of educational technology into the school curriculum, and